luoyetx/JDA/README.md

 ....
 ```

-Background images should have no face and we will do data augmentation during the hard negative mining.
+Background images should have no face and we will do data augment during the hard negative mining.
 Of course, you can use absolute path to indicate where is your face images and background images.
 However, don't use any space character in your image path or non ASCII characters.

 ### Train